The Three Little Birds: Franz Xaver von Schönwerth

 Folklorist Franz Xaver von Schönwerth collected in the 19th century a Bavarian variant titled Der redende Vogel, der singende Baum und die goldgelbe Quelle ("The Talking Bird, the Singing Tree, and the Sparkling Stream") or Die armen Königskinder, published in the 21st century.
 In this tale, a nobleman's three daughters talk about their marriage wishes: the elder wants to marry the king's counselor, the middle one the king's chamberlain, and the youngest the king himself.
 The king overhears their conversation and fulfills their wishes.
 Some time later, he has to go to war, and leaves his wife under his mother's care.
 The woman gives birth to "beautiful" children (two boys and a girl) in three consecutive pregnancies, who are taken by the queen mother and cast in the water in a box.
 The middle child, the second boy, is the hero who obtains the magical objects.

 Schönwerth collected a second variant titled The Mark of the Dog, Pig and Cat.
 In this tale, a good king marries an evil woman and they have a son, a prince.
 When the prince grows up, he chooses as his bride a woman "whose only dowry was virtue and beauty", to the queen's disgust.
-The prince's wife then gives birth to three children, each with a animal-shaped birthmark: a dog, a pig and a cat (the animals the evil queen will put in their place).
+The prince's wife then gives birth to three children, each with an animal-shaped birthmark: a dog, a pig and a cat (the animals the evil queen will put in their place).